yairm210/Unciv/Uniques.md

 - Nation uniques - Always active for a specific Nation
 - Policy uniques - Active once the policy has been chosen
 - Building uniques - Active once the building has been constructed in any city
-- Tech uniques - active once the tech has been researched
+- Tech uniques - Active once the tech has been researched
+- Era uniques - Active once in the specified era
+- Religion uniques - Founder & Enhancer beliefs from your religion

 Most uniques are *ongoing* - they describe something continuous.
 Some, however, are one-time actions (free technology, free unit, etc) - these cannot be put in a Nation unique, since unlike the other categories, there is no specific time to activate them.
 Such uniques will be marked in the documentation as "one time effect".